acgetchell/CDT-plusplus/docs/RELEASING.md

 )' <<<"$ZENODO_DELIVERY"
 ```

-For an intentionally archived release candidate, verify the Zenodo record and
+For a release candidate intentionally deposited with Zenodo, verify the record
-DOI without treating it as the final archival handoff.
+and DOI without treating it as the final stable handoff.
 For a stable release,
 complete the Zenodo handoff tracked in [issue #96]: confirm that Zenodo received
 the release, verify its version, date, title, authors, license, repository URL,
 and files, and record the final DOI according to the archival plan.
 If the DOI
 was unavailable before tagging, update `CITATION.cff` in a focused follow-up
 pull request rather than rewriting the tag.
-Complete repository archival only
+A Zenodo deposit does not make the
+GitHub repository read-only.
+Repository archival is a separate lifecycle action
+that requires an explicit maintainer decision; if it is approved later, perform
-after the GitHub release and Zenodo record are correct.
+it only after the GitHub release and Zenodo record are correct.

 ## Step 4: Clean up